putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “Sir, I’m not able to answer that, sir!”

 The General’s eyes traveled up and down the line of assembled troopers.
 Their armor gleamed in the sunlight.
 Not only was it new, but the troopers had spent endless hours polishing it in training.
-His eyes lit on the squad leader a stocky, bullet-shaped man.
+His eyes landed on the squad leader, a stocky, bullet-shaped man.
 His armor, gleaming but  betraying his years of service -- strained to contain the sinewy bulk beneath -- like one-and-a-half men next to young troopers who made up the squad.

 “A fresh squad I see.”